 You will not be required to submit any written work as part of the application process.

-If called, you will normally have one interview with academic Fellows of the College.
+If called, you will normally have one interview with academic Fellows of the College, lasting about 30 minutes.

 A useful guide to preparing for Engineering interviews at top universities:

 If you would like to visit us on an Open Day, please be aware that the University's Engineering Department is only open to visitors during our summer events.
 We'd therefore particularly recommend these dates because seeing the Department will give you a really good sense of what it would be like to study here.

 For more information and for all admissions enquiries, please contact the Admissions Office.